USITC Home > DataWeb

 We are pleased to announce the launch of a new version of Dataweb.
 This version updates the look and feel of the Dataweb homepage and the trade data query tool to improve the overall user experience of accessing U.S. trade and tariff data.

-Legacy Dataweb will continue to be available until September 30, 2018.
-Starting October 1, 2018, only new Dataweb will be active.
+The availability period of legacy DataWeb has been extended.
+Legacy DataWeb will continue to be available until October 31, 2018.
+Starting on November 1, 2018, only new DataWeb will be active.

 You will have to create a new account to access the query tool in new Dataweb.